United World Wrestling: Events, activities, and honors

 UWW is the body responsible for supervising Olympic wrestling, and so competitions for freestyle and Greco-Roman wrestling take place every Summer Olympiad.

 Besides the Summer Olympics, there are also various international competition such as the Commonwealth Games, the Pan-American Games, etc. that have wrestling as an official sport.
 Also, the Continental Championships and Continental Cups usually take place annual and are regulated by each Continental Committee.
-Then, there are World Championships that usually take place among the various nations every year (for the senior age category, every year except the year the Summer Olympics are held), and many international tournaments that take place between countries and among wrestlers of the same country (such as the United States Nationals in freestyle and Greco-Roman).
+Then, there are World Championships that usually take place among the various nations every year (for the senior age category, every year except the year the Summer Olympics are held), and many international tournaments that take place between countries and among wrestlers of the same country (such as the United States nationals in freestyle and Greco-Roman).

-These tournaments encompass a wide variety of age categories and also both genders, but can also take place separately for each gender or for each age category (schoolboys or schoolgirls, cadets, juniors, and seniors).
+These tournaments encompass a wide variety of age categories and also both sexes, but can also take place separately for each sex or for each age category (schoolboys or schoolgirls, cadets, juniors, and seniors).

 UWW also sponsors training for athletes in the various wrestling styles at training centers, currently located in Finland, France, Italy, Japan, Spain, Turkey, and the United States.
 The International Wrestling Hall of Fame, located in Stillwater, Oklahoma awards individuals with honors in Greco-Roman wrestling, freestyle wrestling, women's wrestling, and officiating.

-The UWW also sponsors the Cerro Pelado International in Cuba.

 Organization and governance

 UWW is now based in Corsier-sur-Vevey, outside of Lausanne, Switzerland.
 The official languages are English and French.
 UWW is governed by a congress made up of representatives from each of the 176 national wrestling federations (the nation's governing body for wrestling).
 National federations that at least govern the two Olympic wrestling styles are admitted as affiliate members.
 Those national federations that exclusively govern traditional wrestling and other styles can be admitted as associated members.
 Up to three representatives from each federation may attend the conference, and only one may vote.
 The congress meets at least every two years, usually during the Olympic Games or during the World Championships that meet between Olympic Games.
 The UWW Congress in turn elects members of the UWW Bureau and the UWW President.

 The bureau serves as the directing and administrating body of UWW.
-The UWW Bureau is composed of the president, four vice presidents, the Secretary General, 12 other elected members (with two seats reserved for women), the presidents of the five Continental Committees, and an Honorary President who advises but has no vote (currently, Milan Ercegan).
+The UWW Bureau is composed of the president, four vice presidents, the secretary general, 12 other elected members (with two seats reserved for women), the presidents of the five Continental Committees, and an honorary president who advises but has no vote (currently, Milan Ercegan).
 Honorary members are also in turn elected to the bureau but do not vote.
-The President, the Vice presidents, and the Secretary General make up the Executive Committee.
-Each of the members represents himself or herself personally and has an individual vote in the Congress.
-No two members represent the same nationality (exceptions may be made for the president, the two female members, the Continental Committee presidents, and the Honorary President).
+The president, the vice presidents, and the secretary general make up the Executive Committee.
+Each of the members represents themselves personally and has an individual vote in the Congress.
+No two members represent the same nationality (exceptions may be made for the president, the two female members, the Continental Committee presidents, and the honorary president).